-Thesis Committee.
-Unless a student requests a change, the advisory committee serves as the thesis committee.
-Once constituted, a thesis committee may not be changed except for serious reasons stated in writing to the Graduate Director and then approved by the Graduate College.
+Thesis Committee: Unless a student requests a change, the advisory committee serves as the thesis committee.
+If it is necessary to change the committee, a new committee form must be completed and submitted to the English Graduate Office and the Graduate College.

-Prospectus.
-MA candidates writing a thesis should submit a prospectus (approximately 1000 words) no later than the beginning of the first semester they register for thesis hours.
+Prospectus: MA candidates writing a thesis should submit a prospectus (approximately 1000 words) no later than the first semester they are enrolled in thesis hours.
 The prospectus must be approved by the candidate's committee.
 Committee members must be notified in writing if an approved prospectus differs significantly from the submitted thesis (if, for example, the topic of the thesis changes, the authors or texts to be treated are altered, or the number or character of the chapters changes).
 Students must provide a copy of the approved prospectus to the Graduate Director.

-Reading Procedure.
-At the time that the prospectus is approved, the candidate and the committee members should agree upon the reading procedure for the individual chapters.
+Reading Procedure: At the time that the prospectus is approved, the candidate and the committee members should agree upon the reading procedure for the individual chapters.
 Matters to be discussed in reaching this agreement might include which chapters each member of the committee needs to see as they are completed by the candidate; whether individual committee members wish to see the chapters serially or all at once; and how much time committee members will need to finish reading a chapter or the entire thesis.
-Under no circumstances should a completed thesis be submitted to any committee member for reading less than two weeks before the defense.
+Under no circumstances should a completed thesis be submitted to any committee member for reading fewer than two weeks before the defense.

-Deadlines.
-Students submitting theses must adhere to deadlines established by the Graduate College and by the English Department.
+Deadlines: Students submitting theses must adhere to deadlines established by the Graduate College and by the English Department.

-Style.
-The student must write the thesis according to the guidelines in the current Graduate College Style Manual.
-The Style Manual is available from the Graduate College or at:
+Style: The student must write the thesis according to the guidelines in the current Graduate College Style Manual, available from the Graduate College or at: http://gradcollege.okstate.edu/student/thesis/default.html.

-http://gradcollege.okstate.edu/student/thesis/default.html.
-A Graduate College staff member will be available for advice on formatting for binding and microfilming.
 In addition, students should follow the guidelines of the Publication Manual of the American Psychological Association.